olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 ### 1.1 Incremental proving

 You don't _have_ to prove anything in F\* - its default is to assume ML-like effects and types, like in OCaml and F#.
 But you _can_ prove a lot of things.
-Some things are even proven _for_ you.
+Some things are even proved _for_ you.
 Take a simple add function:

 ```ocaml
 let add x y =